trevorcook/envth/README.md

   The libraries and variables of all imported environments will be added to the scope of the current environment.
 Later imports shadow earlier imports, and the calling environment's variables shadow all imports.
-There are exceptions: `buildInputs` and `libs` of imported are added to the current environment.
+There are exceptions: `paths` and `libs` of imported are added to the current environment.

 - `addEnvs`: This attribute expects a list of environments that will be brought